hjalal/twig/README.md

         transitions=c(Dead,stay)) + # can lead to death state otherwise stay in their current state, respectively. payoffs(names = c(cost, utility))  # Payoff function names
 ```
 The concept of Grammar of Modeling is insipred by `ggplot`'s Grammar of Graphics.
 The key benefit of adopting this grammar is to minimize repetition in decision and cost-effectiveness analysis modeling to streamline model building, maintenance and debugging.
-The `twig` above consists of a `decisions` layer that includes the names of the alternative strategies or choices, a `states` layer that describes the Markov states and their initial probabilities, an `event` layer `die_event`, and finally a `payoffs` layer describing how rewards are accumulated.
+The `twig` above consists of a `decisions` layer that includes the names of the alternative strategies or choices, a `states` layer that describes the Markov states and their initial probabilities, an `event` layer `die_event`, and finally a `payoffs` layer describing how payoffs are accumulated.

 The key component of the Grammar of Modeling is to develop a *generic* sequence of events a `twig` that applies to the entire population.
 The flow through these events can be controlled by the probability functions `probs` which can depend on the `decision`, `state`, `cycle`, `cycle_in_state` for tunnels and prior events in the `twig`